Reprinted from Meridian Magazine (27 Aug 2002)

 Is there anyone better qualified than Moses to fill this position?
 The Lord explained that Moses was in a class above most prophets because he talked face to face with Jehovah (Num.
 12:6-8).
 All seven of the holy angels appear to be in this class of speaking directly with God.

 Abraham is another consideration for this position (Abr.
 3:11), but he doesn't fit as well for several reasons.
-First, he lived partly during the second thousand years, so it may not have been possible for him also to preside over it, which requires knowledge of everything going on in the spirit world and in the hearts of men (D.C.
-88:108-109).
+First, he lived partly during the second thousand years, so it may not have been possible for him also to preside over it, which requires knowledge of everything going on in the spirit world and in the hearts of men (D&C 88:108-109).
 Secondly, Abraham's calling was to be a father of many nations.
 His role was more like that of Adam and Noah who had children who would include some in all four spiritual categories.
 He did not work solely with one group.

 Interestingly, both Abraham and Moses relate to the names of one of the seven angels, Raguel (Enoch 20:4).
-The name Raguel means "Friend of God," and both Moses and Abraham were called a "friend of God" because they spoke directly with him (2 Chron 20:7, James 2:23, Ex.
+The name Raguel means "Friend of God," and both Moses and Abraham were called a "friend of God" because they spoke directly with him (2 Chron 20:7, James 2:23, Exo.
 33:11).

 Moses worked diligently with ancient Israel even though they were not yet ready for all the Lord wanted to give them.
-When they worshipped the golden calf and the Lord told Moses that he was considering destroying them entirely and starting over to make him a great nation, Moses pled with the Lord for his people (Ex.
+When they worshipped the golden calf and the Lord told Moses that he was considering destroying them entirely and starting over to make him a great nation, Moses pled with the Lord for his people (Exo.
 32:10-14).
-The Lord agreed to give them another chance and gave Moses a law for them, designed to prepare them for the Messiah (Ex.
+The Lord agreed to give them another chance and gave Moses a law for them, designed to prepare them for the Messiah (Exo.
 34:1-2 JST).
 It is now over three thousand years later and they still look to Moses as their leader.

 Thus, it is proposed that Moses is Raguel, and that Raguel is the second angel who sounds the trump for the resurrection of those inheriting the terrestial kingdom.
 If Moses is the second angel, then he presided over the second thousand years, during which Noah lived.